Dill Pickle Canning Recipe (How to Make Cucumber Pickle)

 1. The brine might not have had enough salt: It takes the proper ratio of salt in the brine to properly penetrate the cucumbers and preserve them.

-2. Cucumbers not fully submerged: If the cucumber is exposed to air or resting out of the brine, it will become soft.
+2. Cucumbers not fully submerged: Cucumbers exposed to air or resting out of the brine will become soft.

 3. Too hot for too long: When processing a batch of cucumbers, it is super important to follow the recipe for using the water bath canner.
-When the recipe says they're done, go ahead and get them out of the boiling water ASAP!
+Remove the jars as soon as your timer goes off.

 Ingredients for making pickles